 Digital Object Identifier (DOI)

 Bencherif, Merouane and Lukas, Ronald J., "Differential Regulation Of Nicotinic Acetylcholine Receptor Expression By Human Te671/Rd Cells Following Second Messenger Modulation And Sodium Butyrate Treatments" (1991).
-Neurobiology.
+Translational Neuroscience.
 204.